Published by Jeremy. Last Updated on October 27, 2023.

 Disclaimers: We were hosted for this experience.
 Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions for more information.
 Listed prices and attraction details may have changed since our visit and initial publication.

-During our several explorations of Italy, we were fortunate enough to take many walking tours as guests of Walks of Italy– one of the country's premier tour companies.
+During our several explorations of Italy, we were fortunate enough to take many walking tours as guests of Walks of Italy (now Take Walks)- one of the country's premier tour companies.

 To date, we have taken six tours, in three regions/cities, featuring an array of topics from the historical, to culinary, and even a bit religious at the Vatican Museums.

-In the end, we walked away with a fond appreciation for all things Italy (far more than I had from my first trip to the country), and over the years have realized that Walks of Italy puts out what we believe are the best walking tours we've ever experienced.
+In the end, we walked away with a fond appreciation for all things Italy (far more than I had from my first trip to the country), and over the years have realized that Take Walks puts out what we believe are the best walking tours we've ever experienced.

-In this Walks of Italy review, we wanted to highlight our favorite aspects of each of the tours we took to give you a better insight as to why we think that!
+In this Take Walks review (formerly Walks of Italy), we wanted to highlight our favorite aspects of each of the tours we took to give you a better insight as to why we think that!

-Disclaimer: We were given complimentary tours with Walks of Italy when traveling around the country.
+Disclaimer: We were given complimentary tours with Take Walks when traveling around the country.